Trip-Coders/happy-travel/README.md

 3.- Set up the database.
 4.- Open the project in your code editor.
   - Inside the "laravel" folder,
-  - Open a terminal and run **"composer install"
+  - Open a terminal and run **"composer install"**
-  -
-  -
-  -
+  - Fpr view the project in your browser, execute the command: php artisan serve
 ## Developers
 ***
 - [Jacinemi Urquiola Alvarez](https://github.com/JacinemiUA) Developer - Scrum Master